-Reading Lesson 3.0 What is the learning target for the I Can statement: I can combine/int lesson? terpret information, including text features to draw conclusions.
-Rationale Readers pay attention to text featu ures along with the running text to understand and draw conclusions.
-How will learners demonstrate wh Assessment: [] observation nat they are learning? [] conference [] product [] video/digital Planning for the lesson suggested mentor texts: Don't contain text features; Well-Bein anchor chart including thinking nonfiction & hybrid books for less stem Mini Lesson (10 minutes) Activate prior knowledge Things I might say Yesterday we talked about Today I will teach you Watch me as I I want you to notice how I Writers/readers use this strategy to Yesterday we were learning about Today I am going to teach you how to combine information from text features with information from running text (sentences, paragraphs) to fully understand a text and make conclusions as you go.
+Reading Lesson 3.0 Reading Lesson 3.0 What is the learning target for the I Can statement: I can combine/inte lesson? erpret information, including text features to draw conclusions.
+Rationale Readers pay attention to text feature res along with the running text to understand and draw conclusions.
+How will learners demonstrate who Assessment: [ ] observation Planning for the lesson suggested mentor texts: I Don't I contain text features; Well-Being anchor chart including thinking son nonfiction & hybrid books for leading thinking son nonfiction and hybrid books for leading the hybrid books for leading thinking son nonfiction and hybrid son nonfiction and hybrid books for leading thinking son nonficti tem Mini Lesson (10 minutes) Activate prior knowledge Things I might say Yesterday we talked about Today I will teach you Watch me as I I want you to notice how I Writers/readers use this strategy to Yesterday we were learning about Today I am going to teach you how to combine information from text features with information from running text (sentences, paragraphs) to fully understand a text and make conclusions as you go.
 Watch me as I combine the text features with the running text as I go along: I scan the text to see what's included on the page.
 What text features do I see?
 I'll look left to right, then top to bottom on the page.
 I carefully read and think about all the information (text features and running text), but I'm going to stop a lot and think about how the information in both is supportive of each other.
 I do this for nonfiction and hybrid texts because hybrid texts have text features just like nonfiction texts do.
 After combining the two types of information I can make conclusions about the text.
-Thinking Stems to Make a Conclusion Combining Text Features + Full Text Events = Conclusion I think (conclusion) because I noticed (text feature information) and (full text events) happened in the text.
+Thinking Stems to Make a Conclusion Combining Text Features + Full Text Events = Conclusion I think(conclusion) because I noticed(text feature information) and(full text events) happened in the text.
 Did you see how I scanned the whole page to start, then read all the text features along with the running text?
+Did you notice how I paused when I features along with the running text?
 Did you notice how I paused when I was in the middle of reading the running text to go back and connect to the supporting text feature?
 This helped me understand that part better and make a conclusion.
 So, I'll do this for the whole page as I go, linking the information in the running text with the text features.
 This helps readers better understand the text they are reading.